 In addition to our step-by-step written tutorials, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 Let’s take a look then, at some of the main domain types you will probably want to use and learn more about.

 - Subdomains, Addon Domains, And Domain Name Aliases

 - Addon Domains

 - Parked Domains

-- Setting Up Subdomains, Addon Domains And Parked Domains
+- Using Subdomains, Addon Domains & Parked Domains

-- Creating Addon Domains, Subdomains & Parked Domains In cPanel: Step-By-Step Tutorial
+- How To Create Addon Domains, Subdomains & Parked Domains In cPanel: Tutorial

 Subdomains are used to divide your primary website into different sections.